angular/angular/aio/content/guide/security.md

 This topic describes Angular's built-in protections against common web-application vulnerabilities and attacks such as cross-site scripting attacks.
 It doesn't cover application-level security, such as authentication and authorization.

-For more information about the attacks and mitigations described below, see [OWASP Guide Project](https://www.owasp.org/index.php/Category:OWASP_Guide_Project).
+For more information about the attacks and mitigations described below, see the [Open Web Application Security Project (OWASP) Guide](https://www.owasp.org/index.php/Category:OWASP_Guide_Project).

 You can run the <live-example></live-example> in Stackblitz and download the code from there.